-1.4.8 Conversion to NEMO potentials
+1.3.6 NEW: Conversion to NEMO potentials

 NEMO is a set of tools for studying stellar dynamics.
 Some of its functionality overlaps with that of galpy, but many of its programs are very complementary to galpy.
 In particular, it has the ability to perform N-body simulations with a variety of poisson solvers, which is currently not supported by galpy (and likely will never be directly supported).
 To encourage interaction between galpy and NEMO it is quite useful to be able to convert potentials between these two frameworks, which is not completely trivial.
-In particular, NEMO contains Walter Dehnen's fast collisionless gyrfalcon code (see 2000ApJ...536L..39D and 2002JCoPh.179...27D) and the discussion here focuses on how to run N-body simulations using external potentials defined in galpy.
+In particular, NEMO contains Walter Dehnen's fast collisionless gyrfalcON code (see 2000ApJ...536L..39D and 2002JCoPh.179...27D) and the discussion here focuses on how to run N-body simulations using external potentials defined in galpy.

 Some galpy potential instances support the functions nemo_accname and nemo_accpars that return the name of the NEMO potential corresponding to this galpy Potential and its parameters in NEMO units.
 These functions assume that you use NEMO with WD_units, that is, positions are specified in kpc, velocities in kpc/Gyr, times in Gyr, and G=1.
-For the Miyamoto-Nagai potential above, you can get its name in the NEMO framework as and its parameters as assuming that we scale velocities by vo=220 km/s and positions by ro=8 kpc in galpy.
-These two strings can then be given to the gyrfalcoN accname= and accpars= keywords.
+For the Miyamoto-Nagai potential above, you can get its name in the NEMO framework as mp.nemo_accname() 'MiyamotoNagai'

-'''

-mp.nemo_accname()

-'MiyamotoNagai'

-'''